modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

 And we are done 👍

-If we now run it once we get.
+When we do a regular test run, we get:

 ```
 Chrome: |██████████████████████████████| 2/2 test files | 3 passed, 0 failed